How to Grow Catnip From Seed

 Plant your catnip seed just under the surface of a compost-filled pot and water well.
 Keep warm but out of direct sunlight.

-When the seedlings appear, 2 to 3 weeks later, either thin out the weakest and only plant on the strongest looking ones, else plant them all on into individual pots.
+When the seedlings appear, anything between 2 days to 3 weeks later, either thin out the weakest and only plant on the strongest looking ones, else plant them all on into individual pots.